01 – Chinese and North Korean forces advance across the 38th Parallel and through UN lines.

 10 – A cease-fire is called in Korea and truce talks begin.

-10 – Boxer Randolph Turpin surprises the boxing world when he takes the world middleweight crown from Sugar Ray Robinson.
+10 – British boxer Randolph Turpin surprises the boxing world when he takes the world middleweight crown from Sugar Ray Robinson.

 13 – The Queen lays the foundation stone of the National Theatre in London.